olivervbk/sonar-build-breaker/README.md

 ## Download and Installation

-1. Download the appropriate `sonar-build-breaker-plugin-${version}.jar` file from the [releases page](https://github.com/SonarQubeCommunity/sonar-build-breaker/releases), based on the compatibility chart
+1. Download the latest release available on this github fork
 2. Copy the plugin into `/path/to/sonarqube/extensions/plugins/`
-3. Remove older versions of the plugin from `/path/to/sonarqube/extensions/plugins/`, if present
+3. Remove older/alternative versions of the plugin from `/path/to/sonarqube/extensions/plugins/`, if present
 4. Restart SonarQube

 ## Description